9/30/2022

 These findings have reinvigorated research enthusiasm for the development of new reagents or methods for the safe introduction of Fmoc groups.
 Table 1 lists the different Fmoc derivatives used to protect amino acids and their results for the preparation of Fmoc-Gly-OH.
 Although this reaction can be used for the protection of all amino acids, Gly is more obvious because of its low steric hindrance.
 Conducive to high-efficiency polymerization.
 These Fmoc-introduced derivatives should have two key features: (i) no special high reactivity, avoiding the formation of oligopeptides; (ii) the leaving group is usually a hydroxyl compound substituted by an amino acid, which is relatively stable during processing.
 Easier to remove.
 Therefore, the Ashish group first proposed Fmoc-2-mercaptobenzimidazole, which synthesized Fmoc derivatives with fewer oligopeptides (Table 1, #4).
 However, the by-product 2-MBT released in the reaction has poor solubility and needs to be completely removed by washing with organic solvents, while Fmoc-amino acids also have certain solubility in organic solvents, which is not conducive to the final yield.
 A similar problem was encountered by Verlander et al., when using (poly)chlorophenyl derivatives, organic solvent alcohols contaminate the final product, resulting in low overall yields (4-30%).

-Derivatives of other succinimides, such as phthalimide, norbornenyl (which is a free radical derived from norbornene), and the corresponding spiro analogs, six-membered derivatives, etc., were also carried out analyzed but did not have a significant advantage (Table 1, #5-7).
+Derivatives of other succinimides, such as phthalimide, norbornenyl (which is a free radical derived from norbornene) and the corresponding spiro analogs, six-membered derivatives, etc., were also carried out analyzed, but did not have a significant advantage (Table 1, #5-7).
 Simultaneously, the formation of β-alanine was detected when norbornene groups were combined with EDC for solid-phase peptide synthesis (SPPS) in water.
-To overcome the problem of intercalation of β-alaninamide residues caused by the use of succinimide derivatives, Najera et al. proposed a reagent in the form of a polymer, and the final β-alaninamide contaminant was immobilized on the polymer support, However, this method limits the use for preparing small amounts of protected amino acids.
+In order to overcome the problem of intercalation of β-alaninamide residues caused by the use of succinimide derivatives, Najera et al. proposed a reagent in the form of a polymer, and the final β-alaninamide contaminant was immobilized on the polymer support, However, this method limits the use for preparing small amounts of protected amino acids.

 Other reactive substances commonly used with carbodiimide coupling compounds such as pentafluorophenyl (Pfp) or benzotriazole (Bt), although these reagents are relatively expensive (Pfp) or explosive (Bt) (Table 1, #8, 9), but the yields are high, and some laboratories have even investigated Fmoc-triazine derivatives (Table 1, #10) as a way to synthesize Fmoc-amino acids.
-For the method of introducing Fmoc using a pure aqueous solution, Fmoc-phenyl dimethyl sulfonium methyl sulfate (Fmoc-ODsp) has been used, but the formation of the dipeptide was not investigated (Table 1, #11).
+For the method of introducing Fmoc using pure aqueous solution, Fmoc-phenyldimethylsulfonium methyl sulfate (Fmoc-ODsp) has been used, but the formation of dipeptide was not investigated (Table 1, #11).

 The Ashish group believes that Oxyma is a better additive than carbodiimide.
 Oxyma has strong reactivity and is more and more widely used in the industrial production of peptides.
 The group also investigated other less reactive oxime derivatives to introduce the Fmoc group, from the first screen (Table 1, #12-16), including 2-hydroxypyridine N-oxide (HOPO), derived from Oxyma (Table 1, #12) gave a higher content of dipeptide due to its high reactivity, followed by HOPO (Table 1, #16).
 Cyanopyridinium oxime is also a good additive (Table 1, #15), but it is expensive and difficult to remove from the reaction.
 The dipeptide formation in the second screen was generally less (Table 1, #17-20), so the cyanoamide derivative (Amox) (Table 1, #20) was chosen as an alternative to HOSu to introduce Fmoc.
 Fmoc-Amox is affordable and can be easily removed after the reaction, unlike the case of MBT, Amox has a solubility of 0.9 M in water, which ensures that it does not contaminate the final Fmoc-amino acid (Table 1, #4 ).